-D. Kelly Ogden is a professor of ancient scripture at BYU.
+D. Kelly Ogden was a professor of ancient scripture at BYU when this was written.

 Every English-speaking member of The Church of Jesus Christ of Latter-day Saints owes an enormous debt of gratitude to a quiet, unassuming man from rural Utah.
 Ellis T. Rasmussen was a key figure in preparing the Latter-day Saint editions of the King James Bible and triple combination.
 But he also epitomized the idea that there is no end to the good you can do if it doesn’t matter who gets the credit.
 For example, when the June 1979 Church News wanted to feature his leading role with the new editions, he refused to allow them to write about him; instead he redirected the focus to others who were involved.

 Ellis was humble.
 He entered mortality on September 21, 1915, in humble circumstances in Redmond, Utah, twenty-five miles south of Manti.
 His father, Wilford Rasmussen, and mother, Katie Johanna Nelson Rasmussen, were Danish.
 His mother died when he was almost twelve, and five years later, in 1932, he welcomed into his life a beloved stepmother, Myrtle Jeffery Blackburn Rasmussen.
 She encouraged him to pursue as much education as possible.